 - Review the partner data file to ensure that you are not receiving incorrectly formatted addresses, such as those with missing @ symbols, spelling errors or periods in the domain, or role account addresses.

 - Segment partner lists onto a separate IP to monitor their ongoing data quality and unknown user rates.
 This will help you protect the deliverability of email you send to your primary subscriber list from any potential issues related to list quality issues of partner data.

 - Regularly audit your partner's sign-up process to ensure that it meets best practices for address collection.

 Return Path products that can support this issue

-- Inbox Monitor: Use Inbox Monitor to look for major swings in deliverability.
+- Return Path Platform: Use Return Path Platform to look for major swings in deliverability and decreases in sending reputation.
 These may indicate a new list or list source is in use.

-- Reputation Monitor and Certification: Use these products to get spam trap, complaint, and unknown user rate data.
+- Certification: Use Certification to get spam trap, complaint, and unknown user rate data.
 These rates may show corresponding increases that can help when researching list-related issues